|Posted on April 7, 2018 at 6:00 PM||comments (2)|

 right after the ceremony!

-Baby # 1 is on her way!
-Our due date is mid-July, but she could really come any time between June 23rd and July 28th.
-We have been busy planning for her arrival, and I have to admit, writing slipped off the face of the earth from November 2017 (mid-NaNoWriMo) to February 2018.
+Baby number one is almost one!
+We had been busy planning for her arrival, and I have to admit, writing slipped off the face of the earth from November 2017 (mid-NaNoWriMo when we found out we were expecting) to February 2018.
 I had absolutely no desire to write, and was a little bummed out at that.
+And I completely ghosted from August 2018, until now, mid July 2019.
+Writing as a career is hard to balance with family life as a stay-at-home mom.
+Especially when your home moves every few weeks.

-But now that we have our summer schedule set in such a way that Seth will most likely be there for her birth, and have a car seat and hospital bag for Half-pint packed, I am feeling a little more prepared, and eager to be writing again.
+But now we are starting to get settled into a routine.
+Routines are crucial for balancing family and work!
 In fact, I have experienced a fresh burst of productivity, and I think a big part of that is knowing that my writing will have to start paying a larger share of the bills in order for me to be a TAHM (travel at home mom!).
 So, even with deadlines and goals, be flexable.

 If I had rigidly stuck to the poem a day challenge, I probably would not have a finished manuscript.
 Why?
 I would have been so overwhelmed at the ammount of days I missed that I would have just given up.
 I've learned to differenciate between types of goals.
 There are "aspiring goals" which is like writing every day.
 Something you aspire to do, but might not ever fully realize.
 And that's okay, because each time you try, you get closer to being there.
 And then there are "hard goals."
 Goals with deadlines and actual, actionable steps besides "try harder."
 Goals like a publication date, and then working back to come up with big and little steps needed to be ready for that publication date.
 Both goals matter, but don't give "aspiring goals" the same weight.
 That is probably the biggest peice of advice/reassurance I can give you!